Whether you are new to the sub or a long time resident, here are some helpful tips regarding the care and maintenance of your water:

 - Periodically, the FKHA Board will flush the mineral deposits from the fire hydrant lines.
 This work is typically done by board member volunteers on a Saturday morning starting at 9:00 a.m. and continues for 3-4 hrs.

-- Signage will be posted at the entrance to the subs at least 1 week in advance.
+- Signage will be posted at the entrance to the sub at least 1 week in advance.

-- During this time frame you should shut off the water to your house (valve in the basement near your sub pump).
+- During this time frame you should shut off the water to your house.
 You should not use your water during this time frame.

 - After the flushing is complete, you should run the hoses outside your house to clear any residual deposits.